 A six-month stint cooking in a restaurant during grad school was all the time I needed to know that I wasn’t cut out the job.
 But I’m ever so glad for the experience because I picked up some pointers that continue to make cooking easier today.
 When I worked the brunch shift it meant cutting dozens (hundreds?) of melons.
-That sort of practice breeds efficiency, so I thought I’d share the easiest, breeziest way to break down a melon.
+That sort of practice breeds efficiency, so I thought I’d share the easiest, breeziest method for how to cut a melon.

 2. Cut it in half opposite the stem end (through the equator)